Curbing Carbs for Diabetes Control

 Sugar and fat are what cause the plaque buildup

 This is the beginning of plaque.
-Multiply this by the amount of carbohydrates your ingest everyday.
+Multiply this by the number of carbohydrates you ingest every day.
 The result is exponentially worse than you would ever want to believe.

 The easiest path to this goal is explained at Carbs, How To Cut Back.